juniorgasparotto/SysCommand/readme.md

 Represent the same actions the _Actions of MVC Controllers_.
 Programmatically represent the _methods_ of `Command` and its parameters (if any) will be converted into `arguments` and that can only be accessed when accompanied by the name of the action.

-Its use is similar to the way we use `git` resources like: `git add -A` ; `git commit -m "comments"` , where `add` and `commit` would be the name of the stock and `-A` `-m` their respective and `arguments` .
+Its use is similar to the way we use `git` resources like: `git add -A` ; `git commit -m "comments"` , where `add` and `commit` would be the name of the stock and `-A` , `-m` their respective arguments.

-You can still use an action your name in input, omitting this feature we call `Métodos Padrão` and looks very similar to the use of properties.
+You can still use an action your name omitting in input.
+This feature we call `Métodos Padrão` and looks very similar to the use of properties.

 By default, all public methods of your `Command` are enabled to be `actions` .
 Veja [Working with methods](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods), [Ignore public methods by a manual choice using attribute](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-ignore-public) e [Standard methods](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-default).